Simplifying PCI DSS 3.2 Compliance with Preempt

 - Preempt can segment and add access control to network resources based on roles, risk levels, activity, network locations, and many other parameters resulting in a flexible rule base that adapts to almost any scenario.
 Policies can restrict access to systems and computers based on administrative and/or business roles.

 Requirement 8: Identify and authenticate access to system components

-- Preempt adds MFA to any network resource or application without the need to change it’s code.
-Various conditions can be added to the policy basing this on account attribute, risk, subnet or other parameters and applying different actions based on the goal.
+- Preempt adds MFA to any network resource or application without the need to change its code.
+Various conditions can be added to the policy basing on account attribute, risk, subnet, or other parameters and applying different actions based on the goal.
 This achieves network segmentation which is based on identity.
-Preempt detects shared accounts, elevation of rights, creation of new privileged user accounts, automatically detects and tracks unused stale or dormant accounts.
+Preempt detects shared accounts, the elevation of rights, creation of new privileged user accounts, automatically detects and tracks unused stale or dormant accounts.